RadekKosiada/polar-chart/ideas.md

-size dopasowac - margins? left, right, bottom, top? zeby labels sie zmiescily tez (number of) ticks to be fixed fix the circles
+size dopasowac - margins? left, right, bottom, top? zeby labels sie zmiescily tez (number of) ticks to be fixed fix the circles kolory (hard coded) styling of scale

 #TODO

-kolory
-skala do ladniejszej stylizacji x startAngle of each arc, but divided by 2; for labels
+x startAngle of each arc, but divided by 2; for labels

-styling of scale
 dopasowanie wielkosci do ekranu? hover effect- show labels, when you hover input, so users can decide on the dimensions